mayaanne/foundations/sprint-4/my-reflections-sprint-4.md

 Probably a bit of a hassle, but definitely a necessary one.
 Without testing the code, it'll be harder to pinpoint where the problems are.

+## Repl.it

+**_What was your first impression of the Repl.it website?_**

+I like it!
+I think it's similar to the sites that we used last sprint when using Watch and Code to learn about Javascript.
+Makes it a little easier to practice.

+**_How did you find using it in practice?
+Confusing?
+Useful?_**

+I think that it's pretty straightforward, though my opinion might change once I start using it some more.
+Hopefully it stays this beginner-friendly!!

+**_When you say the name of the website in your head, how are you pronouncing it?
+"REPLIT"?
+"REP-ILL-IT"?
+"REPELL-IT"?_**

+"REP-ILL-IT"!

 ## In addition to the challenge specific reflections, answer the following questions in your reflection:

 **_How confident are you with each of the Learning Competencies?_**